• Home

 Introduction

-The Department of French, Francophone & Italian Studies has a long tradition of evaluation of faculty dating back to a time well before it was required other than for promotion and tenure procedures or for merit salary recommendations.
+The Department of French, Francophone and Italian Studies has a long tradition of evaluation of faculty dating back to a time well before it was required other than for promotion and tenure procedures or for merit salary recommendations.
 Student evaluations have been used in various forms since before 1950 (when French was a part of the Department of Romance Languages).
 Chairs and/or committees have reviewed faculty performance in all areas, and chairs have discussed ways for improving performance with their colleagues as a matter of professional collegiality.
 This document codifies and makes explicit procedures already in place and adds others to conform to current University regulations.

 Statement of Performance Expectations